 Who it is aimed at and its benefits

 This standard by ASTM international can be performed with two purposes: on one hand, it measures whether the shipping container complies with the requirements of the standard; and on the other, this test can be used to compare the results between two different shipping systems to choose the most appropriate.
-This allows the packaging to be studied in order to find a long-lasting, protecting solution.
+This allows the packaging to be studied to find a long-lasting, protective solution.

-Therefore, any large e-commerce company, logistics company, automated warehouse or distribution platform could include this standard among its ASTM standards to perform, in order to guarantee the safety of the goods during the distribution cycle.
+Therefore, any large e-commerce company, logistics company, automated warehouse, or distribution platform could include this standard among its ASTM standards to perform, to guarantee the safety of the goods during the distribution cycle.

 As a result, the standard offers relevant information to ensure that the weight of the stacked units will not degrade the ability of a container to effectively protect its contents.